Atrioventricular block (AV block): definition, causes, diagnosis & management

 Localizing the level of the block is relevant as it has implications for the prognosis and treatment.
 The more distal (from the atrioventricular node) the block, the greater the risk of development of complete heart block (third-degree AV block).
 This is because automaticity diminishes gradually with the distance from the AV node.
 It is often difficult to localize the level of the block on the 12-lead ECG.
 There are, fortunately, some rules of thumb that should be used.
 The block in first-degree AV block is mostly located in the atrioventricular node.
 The block in second-degree AV block Mobitz type 1 is also mostly located in the atrioventricular node.
 These types of AV block are the most benign.
 The block in second-degree AV block Mobitz type 2 is mostly located in the bundle of His or distal to it.
 The block in third-degree AV block is mostly located in the atrioventricular node or the bundle of His.

 QRS duration may be used to differentiate between blocks located in the AV node and the bundle of His (i.e. proximal to the bifurcation of the bundle of His).
-In order for the QRS duration to be normal (QRS duration <0.12 s) the impulse must pass through the bundle of His and be delivered to both bundle branches.
+For the QRS duration to be normal (QRS duration <0.12 s) the impulse must pass through the bundle of His and be delivered to both bundle branches.
 Thus, normal QRS duration implies that the block is located proximal to the bifurcation of the bundle of His.
 Prolonged QRS duration (QRS duration ≥0.12 s) is less helpful, because it may be due to either (1) block located distal to the bifurcation, or (2) block located proximal to the bifurcation but with concomitant (separate) bundle branch block.

 To conclude, if the QRS duration is <0.12 the block is most likely located in the AV node or bundle of His, which indicates a better prognosis than broad QRS complexes, which are much more likely to be due to blocks distal to the bifurcation of the bundle of His.
 An electrophysiological study is necessary to firmly establish the level of the block, but this is only rarely needed (because management is based primarily on the degree of the AV block).